+Targets

-Targets Table 2a - Access
+Table 2a - Acce

-Aim (500 characters maximum) Reference Target group Description (500 characters maximum) Is this target Data source Baseline year Baseline data Yea arly milesto nes Commentary on milestones/targets (500 characters maximum)

-number collaborative?
-2020-21 2021-22 2022-23 2023-24 2024-25

-Improve access to HE for part time, mature students PTA_1 Mature The intention of this aim is to increase the number of part time students recruited from mature cohorts throughout the duration of the APP.
-This will be achieved through closer alignment between the curriculum on our Level 3 Access and HE provision Yes The access and participation dataset 2017-18 80% 84% 84% 86% 87% 88% NA .

-Improve access to Petroc HE programmes by increasing the proportion of 18 year old students who reside within POLAR4 Quintile one.
-PTA_2 Low Participation Neighbourhood (LPN) The intention of this aim is to increase internal recruitment from Petroc's level 3 programmes with a partcular focus upon access for POLAR4 Q1 Yes The access and participation dataset 2017-18 20% 25% 28% 30% 32% The source for this data is from the explore comparisons with th population section on the OfS dataset.
+Table 2a - Access Aim (500 characters maximum) Reference Target group get group Description (500 characters maximum) Is this target Data source Baseline year Baseline data Yearly mile: stones Commentary on milestones/targets (500 characters maximum) Am (500 characters maximum) number Target group bescription (500 characters maximum) collaborative? baseinie year - I 2020-21 2021-22 2022-23 2023-24 2024-25 Commentary on milestones, targets (300 characters maximum) Improve access to HE for part time, mature students PTA_1 Mature The intention of this aim is to increase the number of part time students recruited from mature cohorts throughout the duration of the APP.
+This will be achieved through closer alignment between the curriculum on our Level 3 Access and HE provision Yes The access and participation dataset 2017-18 80% 84% 84% 86% 87% 88% NA Improve access to Petroc HE programmes by increasing the proportion of 18 year old students who reside within POLAR4 Quintile one.
+PTA_2 Low Participation Neighbourhood (LPN) The intention of this aim is to increase internal recruitment from Petroc's level 3 programmes with a partcular focus upon access for POLAR4 Q1 Yes The access and participation dataset 2017-18 20% 25% 28% 30% 32% 35% The source for this data is from the explore comparisons with the population section on thew OfS dataset.
 Improve access to Petroc HE programmes for 18 year old students from Deprivation Quintile One.
-PTA_3 Socio-economic Improve access to Petroc HE programmes by reducing the gap between deprivation quintile one in the population compared with at the provider Yes The access and participation dataset 2016-17 15.00pp 10.00pp 5.00pp 3.00pp 3.00рр 0.00рр NA .
+PTA_3 Socio-economic Improve access to Petroc HE programmes by reducing the gap between deprivation quintile one in the population compared with at the provider Yes The access and participation dataset 2016-17 15.00pp 10.00pp 5.00pp 3.00pp 3.00pp 0.00pp NA PTA_4 PTA_5 PTA_6 PTA_7 1 PTA_8

-PTA_4

-PTA_5

-PTA_6

-PTA_7

-PTA_8

-PTA_9

-PTA_10

-PTA_11

-PTA_12

-PTA_13

-PTA_14

-PTA_15

-PTA_16

-PTA_17

-PTA 18

-Table 2b - Success
+Table 2b - Succes